mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

 ### Management Infra - Resources & Resource Groups & Subscriptions and Management Groups
 - Mgt Groups --> Subscriptions --> Resource Groups --> Resources
 - **Resource**: the building block of Azure, anything you create, provision & deploy
 - **Resource Groups**: Groupings of resources - any resource must exist within a resource group.
+Can only be in one Subscription
     - Each resource can only be in one resource group at a time (if you take it out of Resource Group A and put it into B, it is no longer a part of A)
     - Resource Groups cannot be nested
     - with the above restrictions - resource groups should be designed carefully: a dev environment under 1 entire resource group to be easily provisioned or removed - or a 3 schema compute engine spread across 3 RGs...
-    - Resource Groups Auto-inherit settings from subscriptions, and resources inherit settings from resource groups. (for current & future resources)
+    - Resource Groups Auto-inherit settings/permissions/policies from subscriptions, and resources inherit settings from resource groups. (for current & future resources)
+        - Tags do NOT cascade

 - **Subscriptions**: a unit of management, billing and scale - just how resource groups organize resources, subscriptions allow you to organize your resource groups and facilitate billing
     - Links to an Azure account which is an ID in Azure AD or directory/domain which azure trusts --> this allows you to provide an authenticated & authorized access to provision & use azure products/services.